You are here

 Photography has permeated our world within the last century.
 Billboards and advertising, personal snapshots, and the limitless Web - seeing the world photographically and learning to interpret these images is a contemporary imperative.
 Within the last decade, digitally-based imaging has taken center stage in photography.
 This course is focused on communicating effectively and visually through digital imagery.
 Students examine three important facets of visual communication in the rapidly expanding digital world: the art of photography, image manipulation, and finally, applications for these images.
 Students will shoot and edit their own digital photographs using their own cameras, provide written responses to topic questions, and can create a Web-based portfolio of their work.

-MC224 Introduction to Video Production (formerly ART 261)
+MC224 Video Production

 This course highlights the creative process and serves as a foundation for students to learn the technical and artistic aspects of digital video production.
 The fundamentals of screenwriting, visual conceptualization, cameras, lighting techniques, sound recording, and nonlinear editing are covered.